Migration / Maintenance Mode

 This command performs several tasks:

-• Evacuates all pods from the specified node.
+• evacuates all pods from the specified node.

-• Ignores DaemonSets to avoid stopping critical services.
+• ignores DaemonSets to avoid stopping critical services.

-• Deletes temporary data stored in emptyDir to free up node resources.
+• deletes temporary data stored in emptyDir to free up node resources.

 If you only need to evict virtual machines from the node, you can use a more precise command with filtering by the label that corresponds to virtual machines.
 For this, run the following command: